You are tuned to the most listened to radio talk show in America.

 Hold on a minute.

-And and I didn't hear Ed Rollins say what you say, but if he did say that, that's what he was carrying the water for.
+And I didn't hear Ed Rollins say what you say, but if he did say that, that's what he was carrying the water for.

-Well no.
+Well, no.

-Uh they'll bide their time.
+They'll bide their time.

-They're convinced Trump's gonna implode still at some point, and they'd got to be there to pick up pieces.
+They'd ought to be there to pick up pieces.

-I mean, that's their that's their mindset.
+I mean, that's their mindset.

 Look, I've got to go.